 Yes.
-XenServer's Dynamic Memory Control (DMC) works by automatically adjusting the memory of running VMs, keeping the amount of memory allocated to each VM between specified minimum and maximum memory values, guaranteeing performance and permitting greater VM density.
-Refer to the XenServer 7.0 Administrator's Guide.
+XenServer uses Dynamic Memory Control (DMC) to adjust automatically the memory of running VMs.
+These adjustments keep the amount of memory allocated to each VM between specified minimum and maximum memory values, guaranteeing performance and permitting greater VM density.
+For more information, see the XenServer 7.5 Administrator's Guide.